dvnishshanka/we-together/README.md

 # we_together

-This is a basic website for providing online support.
+This is a basic website for providing online self support.

 ## Getting Started with Create React App